-When it comes to nuclear war, we are united in our values in seeking a world free of nuclear weapons and the threat of catastrophic humanitarian destruction that they represent.
+Many of Maine’s organizations are finding common ground when it comes to the humanitarian consequences of the use of nuclear weapons.
+And when it comes to nuclear war, we are united in our values in seeking a world free of nuclear weapons and the threat of catastrophic humanitarian, economic, and environmental destruction.

-The intersection of faith and science becomes an important place of strength to urge our policy makers and the US to find a better way forward through diplomacy and out of a trajectory toward nuclear conflict.
+The intersection of disparate organizations becomes an important place of strength to urge our policy makers and the US to find a better way forward through diplomacy and out of a trajectory toward nuclear conflict.

 Back from the Brink: The Call to Prevent Nuclear War